ubc-library-rc/rc-docs/docs/gaaonboarding/payroll.md

 1. UBC Payroll deposits pay cheques bi-weekly, students must complete the Personal Data Form with direct deposit information if they are a new hire.
 3. GAAs can self-report their hours on WorkDay once their student worker profile has been set up by HR, it is recommended to submit your hours on a weekly basis so no pay periods are missed
-    >Deviations in hours worked generally must be approved ahead of time in consultation with your Team Lead and the Research Commons Coordinator
+    >Deviations in hours worked generally must be approved ahead of time in consultation with your Team Lead and the Koerner Library Program Coordinator
 4. How to submit hours worked in WorkDay:
      - under "applications" select "time"
      - hours can be entered for 'this week', 'last week', or 'select week'